 View a complete list of past grant awards here.

 Youth Advisory Council (YAC) Competitive Grants

 The Youth Advisory Council funds programs that seek to meet the needs of Mason County youth in the following priority areas: youth mental health, teen stress, and youth substance use prevention.
 All 501(c)(3) organizations, churches, schools, agencies and governmental units serving youth in Mason County are eligible to apply.

 Applications are submitted through our NEW online application system, GLM.
 NOTE: You will need to create a new account when logging in to complete your first application on the new system.
 The application will open on January 1, 2024.

 YAC Spring 2023 Grant Application due: March 1, 2024

 Youth Advisory Council Teacher Mini-Grants

 Public and private school teachers and counselors in Mason County are eligible to apply.
 You may only submit one application, and grants are limited to one per classroom and one per teacher per school year.
 Grants may be up to $500 for specific projects or programs, including program enhancement that meets curriculum guidelines, expanding an already existing unit, student awards, special events, professional development, artists in residence, or parent involvement programs.
 Grants are not awarded for basic supplies.
-You can access the application when the window opens in summer of 2022.
+Applications will be available through our online application system, Submittable, beginning August 4.